 Who are Sephardi and Mizrahi Jews?

-Jews have lived in the Islamic world since ancient times.
-When the Sephardi (Hebrew word for ‘Spanish’) Jews of Spain and Portugal were expelled in the 15th century, many were welcomed by the former Ottoman Empire and other countries around the region.
-The rise of nationalism and broader global politics meant that from the mid- 20th century Sephardi and Mizrahi Jewish communities began to disappear from the region.
-Most were dispossessed and expelled, others left to escape worsening political and economic climates.
-Jews in the Middle East and North Africa were often referred to as Sephardi, as they broadly followed customs and traditions of Sephardi Judaism.
-This terminology has changed, and Jews from some of these communities are now more commonly referred to as Mizrahi (Hebrew word for ‘Eastern’) or Eastern Sephardim.
+Jews have lived in the Middle East, North Africa and Iran since ancient times.
+When the Sephardi (Hebrew word for ‘Spanish’) Jews of Spain and Portugal were expelled in the 15th century, many were welcomed by the Ottoman Empire.
+These Sephardi Jews joined the local Jewish communities and put down roots.
+Jews in the Middle East and North Africa were often referred to as Sephardi Jews, as they broadly followed customs and traditions of Sephardi Judaism.
+This terminology has gradually changed, and Jews from the region are now more commonly referred to as Mizrahi (the Hebrew word for ‘Eastern’).
+The rise of nationalism and broader global politics meant that from the mid-20th century Sephardi and Mizrahi Jewish communities began to leave the region.
+Many were dispossessed and expelled, others left to escape worsening political and economic climates.

 We have chosen to use the term Sephardi Voices UK for our archive in a broad inclusive way.